Orchid Drawings

 The shape of the orchid flower is different in all varieties.

-Once you know to look for the unique middle petal with the upside down flower, you won't have a worry identifying an orchid.
+Once you know to look for the unique middle petal which has an upside-down flower, you won't have a worry identifying an orchid.
 (For some reason, I used to be confused about the difference between orchids and lillies!)

 There are cultivated orchids and also wild orchids.
-You can find wild orchids where there is plentiful rainfall.
+You can find wild orchids where there is plentiful rainfall - they can grow on rocks, trees and on the ground..

 Orchids can be a variety of colors except black and they can be speckled or streaked.